DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/29-Regression-Diagnostics.md

 - An outlier in the response variable is one that is not predicted well by the model.
 This could either be a problem with the data or the model.
 The residuals for this outlier will be large in absolute value.
 - An outlier in the explanatory variable.
 These are typically called **leverage points** because they can have a undue impact on the parameter estimates.
 With multiple predictors, we can have a leverage point when we have an unusual combination of the predictors.

 An outlier is a **influential point** if it drastically alters the regression output.
-For example by causing large changes in the estimated slope or hypothesis p-values, if it is omitted.
+For example by causing large changes in the estimated slope or hypothesis $p$-values, if it is omitted.

 > **Exercise**:
 There are six plots shown in Figure \@ref(fig:resid282-fig) along with the least squares line and residual plots.
 For each scatterplot and residual plot pair, identify any obvious outliers and note how they influence the least squares line.
 Recall that an outlier is any point that doesn't appear to belong with the vast majority of the other points.